Brendonovich/prisma-client-rust/docs/src/pages/reading-data/find.md

 For many relations, there are the `some`, `every` and `none` filters.

-The following example gets posts which have at least one comment with the content "My Content" and whose titles are all "What up?"
+The following example gets posts which have at least one comment with the content "My Content" and whose titles are all "My Title"

 ```rust
 use prisma::{post, comment};